iSahilSharma/javascript-is-weird/README.md

 # JavaScript is weird.
-I created this repository to document my dumbfounding close encounters with JavaScript over the years.
+I created this repository to document my dumbfound close encounters with JavaScript over the years.
 When I started learning JavaScript, the first thing I wrote was:

     console.log(alert(1));